 Encore Boston Harbor Low Gaming Revenues Unexpected

-Wynn Resorts’ $2.6 billion Everett casino saw its lowest gaming revenues yet in October, earning $45.8 million in gross gaming revenue.
+Wynn Resorts’ $2.6 billion Everett casino saw its lowest gaming revenues in October 2019, only earning $45.8 million in gross gaming revenue.

 Encore Boston Harbor Changes – The Trouble With Massachusetts Casino Revenue

-The latest changes to make Encore Boston Harbor “Greater Boston’s hometown casino” include:
+Those changes to make Encore Boston Harbor “Greater Boston’s hometown casino” would include:

 - $15 table game minimums